| Ch 6 -- The C and C++ Programming Languages

 to designate comments in C++, using a double slash.
 This double slash tells the compiler

+to ignore everything that follows, on the given line only.
 Also notice that this example uses the C++ character output function cout

 rather than the C routine printf.

 Listing 6.16.
-Adding functions to data structures.
+Adding functions to data structures.#include iostream.h

 // structure = new data type